bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ```

 We also have one more system condition function that relates to input: [`input_toggle_active`].
-This condition taking in a input button to check the state of (using `just_pressed`) and a `bool` value to set the initial state.
+This condition takes in a button to check the state of (using the `just_pressed` method) and a `bool` value.
+When you press the button you passed into `input_toggle_active` for the first time, the system will switch from the initial `bool` value you pass in.
+If you initially passed in `true` to have the system run from it's initialization, `input_toggle_active` will switch to `false` and the system will stop running.
+Likewise, if you initially passed in `false`, the system will start running.
+Subsequent presses of the specified button will continue this pattern, toggling the system from on to off and off to on with each alternating press.

 In the example below, we only want to run the `pause_menu` system if the `Escape` key is pressed.
 We'll pass in a `false` value alongside `KeyCode::Escape` to indicate that `pause_menu` starts disabled.
+When we first press `KeyCode::Escape`, the `pause_menu` system will run.
+If we press it a second time, `pause_menu` will stop running.

 ```rust
 fn main() {